More chapters are coming!Notify me

 Why is hiring React developers so hard?

-Look at the apps made with React:
+Look at the applications that use React:

 You can call it hype-driven development, but in many cases, it makes sense because this technology can give you a huge advantage over your competitors.
 I’m talking here about: